What advice would I give to brides?

 I have been in business since 2010, and I have planned everything from weddings, charity events, retirement parties to bridal shows and even funeral celebrations!

-In total I have planned over 140 weddings, and over 150-200 other types of events!
-With anywhere from 20 people to 500 people in attendance.
+In total I have planned over 160 weddings, and well over that for other types of events!
+With most from 20 people to 500 people in attendance.

 What geographical area do we cover?

-We cover Missouri, Arkansas, Oklahoma, and Kansas.
-We can also do destination weddings!
+We cover Missouri, Arkansas, Oklahoma, and Kansas as our local area.
+We also do destination weddings!

 What types of events do you plan?